garrandall/popular-music-data/tracks/let-me-love-you--until-you-learn-to-love-yourself--ne-yo.md

 Girl let me love you
 Let me love you, baby, love you, baby
 Girl let me love you
-Let me love you babe, love you babe, ooh-ooh-ah
+Let me love you babe, love you babe, oh-oh-ah